-&lt;sup>54 See Memorandum, "Issues and Decision Memorandum for the Final Normal Value Calculations to be Effective from the Release of the Final Normal Values through June 30, 2019, under the Agreement Suspending the purposes of section 772(c)(2)(A) of the Act - and thereby as "U.S. Customs duties," which are deducted from U.S. price.
+For the reasons noted above and consistent with our treatment of 232 duties in OCTG Ukraine, we have determined that section 232 duties should be treated as "United States import duties" for purposes of section 772(c)(2)(A) of the Act - and thereby as "U.S. Customs duties," which are deducted from U.S. price.